NicholasMamo/multiplex-plot/docsource/source/index.rst

 	viz.set_caption("It doesn't take much to create text visualizations!") plt.show()

-The first three lines are standard: they import Multiplex and its style, and create the visualization, which uses the :class:`drawable.Drawable` class.
+The first four lines are standard: they import matplotlib, Multiplex and its style, and create the visualization, which uses the :class:`drawable.Drawable` class.
-The emphasized lines are all you need to do to draw and style the text, and set the title and caption.
+The next lines are all you need to do to draw and style the text, and set the title and caption.
-It takes just 7 lines to create a text-only visualization, including styling.
+It takes just 9 lines to create a text-only visualization, including styling.

 Multiplex abstracts the tedious process of manually programming which elements go where, and lets you create beautiful visualizations with ease.